0xkarmacoma/moon.sol/README.md

     }
 ```

 The contract is deployed on mainnet at address XYZ and can be invoked by anyone.
-It will read the current timestamp from the blockchain and render the current moon phase:
+It will read the current timestamp from the blockchain and render the current phase of the moon:

 ```sh
 cast call XYZ | cast to-ascii